filippovarini/sharktrack/sharktrack-user-guide.md

 - `--max_videos` Limit of videos to process (default=1000)
 - `--output_dir` Path to output folder (default=`./output`)
 - `--mobile` Whether to run the mobile version of the model.
 More info [here](#mobile-vs-analyst).

+## How fast is SharkTrack?
+Can I use it on my laptop?
+We have provided 2 SharkTrack models, the mobile and analyst models.
+Both models are able to run on the CPU.
+The analyst model is more accurate, but takes more.
+You can find a more thorough comparison [here](#model-types-mobile-vs-analyst).

+As a rule of thumb, we suggest running the more accurate model first.
+If that is too slow, you can switch to the mobile model by simply passing the `--mobile` in the [run script](#2-running-the-model).

 ## Model Types: Mobile vs Analyst
 |Model|Accuracy (F1)| CPU Inference Time | Limitations | Good for